-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE CLASS E SHAREHOLDERS VOTE FOR THE RE-ELECTION OF MARIO COVO AS A CLASS E DIRECTOR.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE HOLDERS OF CLASS E SHARES VOTE FOR THE RE-ELECTION OF RICARDO MANUEL ARANGO, HERMINIO A. BLANCO AND ROLAND HOLST AS CLASS E DIRECTORS OF THE BANK REPRESENTING THE HOLDERS OF THE CLASS E SHARES OF COMMON STOCK.

-TO APPROVE, ON A NON-BINDING ADVISORY BASIS, THE COMPENSATION OF THE BANK'S EXECUTIVE OFFICERS
+PROPOSAL 4 - TO APPROVE, ON AN ADVISORY BASIS, THE COMPENSATION OF THE BANK'S EXECUTIVE OFFICERS

-While we are not subject to the Dodd-Frank Wall Street Reform and Consumer Protection Act's (the "Dodd-Frank Act") rules governing say-on-pay and say-on-frequency, an advisory vote on the frequency of stockholders votes on executive officers' compensation was first conducted in connection with the 2011 Annual Meeting of Shareholders in conformity thereunder.
-In 2011, when the last say-on-frequency non-binding advisory vote was conducted, the Board recommended, and the Bank's shareholders agreed, that the advisory vote on executive compensation be held on an annual basis.
-Accordingly, the Bank is providing shareholders with an advisory vote on compensation programs for the Bank's executive officers (sometimes referred to as "say-on-pay").
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Bank's executive officers as described in this Proxy Statement.
+While we are not subject to the Dodd-Frank Wall Street Reform and Consumer Protection Act's (the "Dodd-Frank Act") rules governing say-on-pay and say-on-frequency, an advisory vote on the frequency of stockholders votes on named executive officers' compensation was conducted in connection with the 2017 Annual Meeting of Shareholders in conformity therewith.
+The Board recommended, and the Bank's shareholders agreed, that the advisory vote on executive compensation be held on an annual basis.
+Accordingly, the Bank is providing shareholders with an advisory vote on compensation programs for the Bank's named executive officers (sometimes referred to as "say-on-pay").
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of the Bank's named executive officers as described in this Proxy Statement.

-This vote is nonbinding.
-The Board and the Nomination and Compensation Committee, which pursuant to its Charter is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.
+This vote is non-binding.
+The Board and the Compensation Committee, which pursuant to its Charter is comprised solely of independent directors (see below), expects to take into account the outcome of the vote when considering future named executive officers' compensation decisions to the extent they can determine the cause or causes of any significant negative voting results.